alexebe/salarypredictionportfolio/README.md

 **Purpose**
 ------------------------
-On what bases should a job seeker rely to negotiate his salary?
-What weight should he give to his diploma or his years of experience for such an assessment?
+On what bases should job seekers rely to negotiate their salary?
+What weight should they give to their diploma or years of experience for such an assessment?
 What are the salary indicators available to the recruiters of a company in a certain area?
-These questions being essential both for the employer - they guarantee him competitiveness - and for the employee - his well-being depends on it, we are trying in this project to provide some answers.
+These questions being essential both for the employers - they guarantee their competitiveness - and for the employees - their well-being depends on it, we are trying in this project to provide some answers.

 **Datasets**
 ------------------------